 On this dedicated page, we have gathered key insights and resources for decision makers and the sector.

-As we enter an era of ridership recovery and severage workforce shortages, UITP continues to gather experiences, knowledge, and data.
+As we enter an era of ridership recovery and severe workforce shortages, UITP continues to gather experiences, knowledge, and data.
 We share these insights through publications and events.
 Expand the topics below to find the most relevant resources.

 Public transport is needed more than ever and those in decision-making roles must make sure the sector receives the financial and political incentive it needs.
 Policymakers can engage with our position publications calling for attention and investment in public transport.